Goenkale: Arralde

-Goenkale.
-Origins
+Synopsis

 Goenkale was launched in 1994, centred on the sour relationship between the Lasa brothers, Jose Mari, the owner of the Boga-Boga hostel-restaurant, and Martin, a shop owner.
 After their mother died, they found out that the will favoured one of them, and that fact ruined the relationship between the two families.
 The situation became unbearable and continued until the sudden death of Martin, one of the two brothers.

-Cameo Appearances and anecdotes
+Cameo appearances and anecdotes

 Goenkale had such a great impact on Basque society, that some seasons ago, the butchers' trade association asked the producers to eliminate one of the storylines referring to a case of contaminated meat.
 The matter even reached the Basque parliament.

-In another season, when a child was kidnapped, the TV station received hundreds of calls to say that the boy had been seen in Gernika, (the child actor's home town), and complaining about the incompetence of the Ertzaintza, (the Western Basque police), alleging that they had been following false leads.
+In another season, when a child was kidnapped, the TV station received hundreds of calls to say that the boy had been seen in Gernika (the child actor's home town), and complaining about the incompetence of the Ertzaintza, the Basque police, alleging that they had been following false leads.

 The actress playing the character of Maria Luisa was once rebuked in public on account of her character's wickedness in the series.
 The actress received a letter from a male viewer in which she was warned that some other characters were lying to her.
 The man addressed his letter to 'Maria Luisa Galardi.
 Boga-Boga tavern.
 Arralde.
 Gipuzkoa.'
 The astute postman handling the letter added the ETB station address to the envelope, and the letter was duly delivered to the actress.

-During its 16 seasons, many celebrities made special appearances in the series.
+During its 22 seasons, many celebrities made special appearances in the series.
 Influential people in the Basque society such as the Basque chefs Juan Mari Arzak, Martin Berasategi, Pedro Subijana and Hilario Arbelaitz.
 ETB stars like Andoni Aizpuru, Klaudio Landa, Yolanda Alzola, Ilaski Serrano, Julio Ibarra and Josu Loroño.

 Singers such as Mikel Urdangarin and Gari, the writer Pako Aristi, pelota player Mikel Goñi, football player Bittor Alkiza, rower Izortz Zabala, and the bertsolari Sebastian Lizaso also took part in some of the episodes.

 The most popular cameo appearances were undoubtedly the 2004 appearances of the presidents of Real Sociedad and Athletic Club Bilbao, football teams (Jose Luis Astiazaran and Fernando Lamikiz).
 This had huge media attention, and both Goenkale and the two club presidents appeared in the national papers as well as on Spanish TV news.

 Among the last cameo appearances were those of TV clowns Txirri, Mirri and Txiribiton, world climbing champion Patxi Usobiaga, football player Iñigo Díaz de Cerio, former Miss Spain Natalia Zabala, alpinist Edurne Pasaban, bertsolari Andoni Egaña, best seller writer Karmele Jaio and the cast of the successful TV series Go!azen.

 Well known actors in Goenkale

-During its 20 seasons, many actors starred in Goenkale.
+During its 22 seasons, many actors starred in Goenkale.
 Some of them are very well known not only in the Basque Country but also abroad.
 Actors such as Itziar Ituño, Barbara Goenaga, Aitor Luna, Miren Ibarguren, Jose Ramon Soroiz, Joseba Apaolaza, Veronica Moral, Ane Aseginolaza, Iñaki Beraetxe, Gorka Otxoa, Isidoro Fernandez, Iker Galartza, and Carlos N`Guema.